aleph-im/confidential-computing-api/README.md

 ## Requirements

 * The platform must support SEV.
-* SEV Tool must be installed and available in the PATH of the platform.
+* sevctl must be installed and available in the PATH of the platform. (see bellow)
 * QEMU must be installed.

 To install Qemu, run `tools/qemu/install_qemu.sh`.
 It will install a stable version